-- Know the classification and chemical properties of carbohydrates (L1) - Describe the biological roles of mono, di and polysaccharides (L2) - Understand the structure and biological role of peptidoglycans, glycosaminoglycans and glycoproteins (L3) - Elucidate the structure of starch (L4)
+- Understand the classification and chemical properties of carbohydrates (L2). - Describe the chemistry and biological roles of mono and disaccharides (L1). - Describe the structure and role of homo, heteropolysaccharides (L1). - Understand the structure and biological role of peptidoglycans, glycosaminoglycans and glycoproteins (L2). - Elucidate the structure of starch (L2).